 What is CDN?

-A content delivery network solution provides optimized access to content which is frequently downloaded by applications, mainly via internet browsers.
+CDN stands for content delivery network and is a solution that provides optimized access to content which is frequently downloaded by applications, mainly via internet browsers.
 Some specific content is either stored or cached at the edge of the network, ideally near the users in order to reduce access time and minimize download impact on network bandwidth.

 The main objective of a CDN solution is to enhance the user experience and for ISPs to optimize their network resources.
 Technically, it is performed through:

 - Reducing access delay to content, especially large content (video chunks, images, database access).
 This is particularly efficient for on-demand flows like internet browsing or video-on-demand (or TV replay) since files can be stored or cached at edge location.

 - Reducing WAN bandwidth usage for ISP.
 Since content is pushed from central source to the edges, the ISP will limit the bandwidth on their peering links with other Internet providers.